akshayut1998/portfolio/README.md

 # Data Scientist

-### I am a data enthusiast 🚀 currently pursuing a Master's in Business Analytics at UT Austin.
-As a Senior Data Scientist at Impact Analytics, my expertise extends across various domains, with a primary focus on leveraging data science to solve complex challenges. *I am actively seeking interesting and challenging opportunities in the field of data science!*
+### I am a data enthusiast currently pursuing a Master's in Business Analytics at UT Austin.
+As a former Senior Data Scientist at Impact Analytics, my expertise extends across various domains, with a primary focus on leveraging data science to solve complex challenges. **I am actively seeking interesting and challenging opportunities in the field of data science!**

 ## Education